MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-gettempfilename.md

 ---
 UID: NF:winbase.GetTempFileName
 title: GetTempFileName function (winbase.h)
 description: Creates a name for a temporary file.
 If a unique file name is generated, an empty file is created and the handle to it is released; otherwise, only a file name is generated.
+(GetTempFileNameW)
 helpviewer_keywords: ["GetTempFileName","GetTempFileName function [Files]","GetTempFileNameA","GetTempFileNameW","_win32_gettempfilename","base.gettempfilename","fileapi/GetTempFileName","fileapi/GetTempFileNameA","fileapi/GetTempFileNameW","fs.gettempfilename","winbase/GetTempFileName","winbase/GetTempFileNameA","winbase/GetTempFileNameW"]
 old-location: fs\gettempfilename.htm
 tech.root: fs